alexnodeland/vanilla-react/README.md

 python main.py "What is the square root of the number of countries that border France?"
 ```

-If no question is provided, the script will use a default query, defined in the `config` file.
+If no question is provided, the script will use a default query, defined in `config.py`.

 ## 🧩 Configuration